Fsoft-AIC/Code-LM-Self-Improvement/README.md

 Findings of The 61st Annual Meeting of the Association for Computaional Linguistics (ACL 2023)

 ## Overview
 In this paper, we propose a simple augmentation technique to improve performance of code language models on sequence generation tasks.
-In particular, after fine-tuning a pre-trained model on a specific sequence generation task, we
+In particular, after fine-tuning a pre-trained language model on a specific sequence generation task, we
 - Use this fine-tuned model to create an augmented version of training data and then
 - Continue to fine-tune this model on the augmented dataset.